Lumunix/lumunix.github.io/collections/_drafts/poetry.markdown

 ```

 ## Viewing and Updating Dependencies
-Updating dependencies in projects can be tedious, poetry tries to make this simplier with the *show* and *update* command.
-Lets say your evaluating depedencies to update in your project, by utilizing the show command we can see a dependency tree for our project.
-This way its easy to see all the direct project depedencies as well as transient depedencies.
+Updating dependencies in projects can be tedious, poetry tries to make this simpler with the *show* and *update* command.
+Lets say your evaluating dependencies to update in your project, by utilizing the show command we can see a dependency tree for our project.
+This way its easy to see all the direct project dependencies as well as transient dependencies.

 ```python